UniversalDependencies/docs/_u-dep/ccomp.md

 ---

-A clausal complement of a verb or adjective is a dependent clause which functions like an object of the verb, or adjective.
+A clausal complement of a verb or adjective is a dependent clause which is a core argument.
+That is, it functions like an object of the verb, or adjective.

 ~~~ sdparse